ds-modules/curriculum-guide/workflow/collecting-assignments.md

 #### 1. Create an entry for the assignment on OK site

 Once you have created your course, you should be able to view it at [okpy.org/admin/course/](https://okpy.org/admin/course/).
+Go to this page and click on your course.

+Click on the `Create Assignment` button on the left side of the page and follow the steps listed.

 #### 3-4.
 Create configuration file, tests folder